silvhua/lighthouse-capstone-project/README.md

 * 40%, 60, and 80%
 * 40%, 60, 80, and 90%

-Each set of LV slopes and LV intercepts were then used as features to fit the models.
+Each combination of LV slopes and LV intercepts were then used as features to fit the models.

-In addition to selecting the OLS linear regression model based from Experiment 1 model results, random forest models were also tested to account for the skewed data distributions and multicollinearity of the independent variables.
+In addition to selecting the OLS linear regression model based from Experiment 1 results, random forest models were also tested since random forest models are suitable for non-Gaussian data distributions and multicollinear independent variables.

 ## Results
 ### Model Selection
 <br>
-Models were evaluated with the coefficient of determination (r^2) and mean absolute error (MAE) using 10-fold cross-validation.
+Models were evaluated with the coefficient of determination (R^2) and mean absolute error (MAE) using 10-fold cross-validation.
 Results are plotted below:

 <br>